 An Ogan with a blue palette.
-While two of them are encountered in Ozzie's Fort, neither is fought since Ozzie springs them as a trap on conveyor belts...and immediately fall into pits.
+While two of them are encountered in Ozzie's Fort, neither is actually fought since Ozzie springs them as a trap on conveyor belts...which lead to pits.

 This enemy looks identical to the Octoblushes encountered in Heckran's Cave, and appears to have all the same attacks.
 Its purpose is unknown, but it may have been intended to be a "henchman" in a boss battle.

 A Blue Imp riding an Octoblush.
 In the prototype, these can be seen at Heckran's Cave, which is where they'd likely be fought had they not ended up cut.
 In the final, the only place to see one is in the secret "Developers' Room" ending.

 These are the two mouthy and cowardly frogs seen periodically throughout the Sewer Access in 2300 AD.
 Since you never technically meet them, obviously, you never fight them.